 Secondary liaison provides invaluable experience for Year 5 and 6 children in the build up to transfer.
-Staff work together to enable children to experience mathematics in the secondary school environment which develops confidence and makes transfer less daunting.
+Staff can work together to enable children to experience mathematics in the environment of the secondary school which develops confidence and makes transfer less daunting.